 - Blackberries: Sweet, tart, and juicy, these berries are perfect to use in summer desserts.

-- Peaches: Summer is prime time to use this sweet and juicy fruit
+- Fresh Peaches: Summer is prime time to use this sweet and juicy fresh fruit.

-- Pie Crust: I recommend using a pre-made crust for convenience found in the refrigerated section of the grocery store.
-I think puff pastry would also work for an even flakier galette.
+- Puff Pastry: I recommend using a pre-made puff pastry for convenience.
+Often found in the refrigerated or frozen section of the grocery store.

 - Almonds: I used sliced almonds.